Community Calendar: May 10-20

 Men’s Book Group, 6:30-7:30 p.m. third Thursday, Topsham Public Library, 25 Foreside Road, 725-1727, topshamlibrary.org.

-Maine’s Ride of Silence, 7 p.m., honors cyclists lost or injured due to motorists and promotes Share The Road.
+Maine’s Ride of Silence, 7 p.m., honors cyclists lost or injured due to motorists, and promotes Share The Road.
 Start at gazebo on Park Row, Brunswick and travel 10 miles in Brunswick & Topsham.
 Helmet required; lights and black armband recommended.
-All welcome, mainegreenways@comcast.net, www.rideofsilence.org.
+All experience levels welcome, mainegreenways@comcast.net, www.rideofsilence.org.

 Merriconeag Grange, first and third Thursdays, 7 p.m., 529 Harpswell Neck Road, Harpswell, trothwell62@comcast.net.